Pottsville Armory

+The Pottsville Armory is an historic, American National Guard armory that is located in Pottsville, Schuylkill County, Pennsylvania.

+It was added to the National Register of Historic Places in 1991.

+History and architectural features

-Pottsville Armory is a historic National Guard armory located at Pottsville, Schuylkill County, Pennsylvania.
-It was built in 1913, and is a brick, "T"-plan building consists of a two-story administration building with a 1 1/2-story, rear drill hall with an arched roof.
-It is executed in a combined Romanesque Revival / Late Gothic Revival style.
+Built in 1913, this historic structure is a brick, "T"-plan building that consists of a two-story administration building with a one-and-one-half-story, rear drill hall with an arched roof.
+It was designed in a combined Romanesque Revival/Late Gothic Revival style.
 The front elevation features a three-story central tower.

 It was added to the National Register of Historic Places in 1991.